sagecodes/intro-machine-learning-old/README.md

 []Show / draw Graph

-Some types of Supervised Machine Learning"
+Some types of Supervised Machine Learning:

 ##### Classification:
-Tries to categorize data.
+Tries to categorize data (example: Cat or Dog | Hotdog or Not Hotdog)

 Some common models: